 Tips to Take Care of a Repotted Bromeliad Pup

-After you are entirely done with repotting your Bromeliad pup, you will need to take good care of it for it to bloom.
+After you entirely repot Bromeliads, you will need to take good care of it for it to bloom.

 Light, heat, and humidity are three deciding factors while growing a Bromeliad pup.
 So it would be best if you kept those in mind at all times to keep your plant healthy.

-Here are few tips to keep your Bromeliad pup healthy and safe.
+Here are a few tips to keep your Bromeliad pup healthy and safe.